 Another one was from Jens Berget and his recent switch to Disqus comments too.
 It made perfectly good sense to me.

 I then wondered what other bloggers were doing with their own comment systems.
 I have been using CommentLuv premium here for years and had not had any problems with it.
-A few bumps along the way but Andy Bailey is always there to help.
+A few bumps along the way but Andy Bailey was always there to help.

 So would I or should you jump ship and make the switch in the near future?
 I’m not sure.
 I wanted to see what other bloggers had to say about their Disqus comments and what they use and why.